DD9/boilerdemo/README.md

 --

+Create new SFTP credentials from WPE dashboard

-SFTP to WPengine and pull down almost entire site (files necessary for running WP locally) into local folder
+SFTP to WPengine and pull down almost entire site (files necessary for running WP locally) into local folder.
+Files include `wp-includes`, `wp-admin`, and most of the items in the root directory.

-Clean up .gitignore as needed, or pull fresh .gitignore file from here:
+Clean up `.gitignore` as needed, copy from recent project or pull fresh `.gitignore` file from here:

 http://wpengine.com/git/#toc_0

+Delete `Hyper DB` and other WPE-specific must-use plugins that may have tagged along (this is sometimes optional)

 --